1986–87 in English football: Diary of the season

-24 January 1987 – Arsenal lose 2–0 away to Manchester United, their first League defeat since September, giving Everton the chance to go top of the First Division if they win tomorrow.
-Other key games include West Ham's 3–1 win over Coventry at Highfield Road, Watford winning by the same scoreline at Oxford, and Tottenham's 3–0 home win over Aston Villa.
+24 January 1987 – Arsenal lose 2–0 away to Manchester United, their first League defeat since September.
+Other key games include West Ham United's 3–1 win over Coventry City at Highfield Road, Watford winning by the same scoreline at Oxford United, and Tottenham Hotspur's 3–0 home win over Aston Villa.

 25 January 1987 – Everton miss the chance to go top of the First Division by losing 1–0 at Nottingham Forest.

 27 January 1987 – Liverpool sign Oxford United striker John Aldridge, 28, for a fee of £750,000 as player-manager Kenny Dalglish ends his search for a new striker ready to take over from Ian Rush, who will leave for Juventus at the end of the season.

 28 January 1987 – Luton Town knock holders Liverpool out of the FA Cup with a comprehensive 3–0 victory in the third round second replay at Kenilworth Road.

 30 January 1987 – Out-of-favour Arsenal defender Tommy Caton leaves the club after three years and signs for Oxford United in a £100,000 deal.

 31 January 1987 – In the FA Cup fourth round, Coventry City win 1–0 away to Manchester United, while Arsenal put six goals past Plymouth Argyle at Highbury.
 The Gunners remain top of the First Division as the month ends, with Everton and Liverpool their nearest contenders and Nottingham Forest occupying fourth place.
 Aston Villa have slipped back into the relegation zone, joining Leicester City and Newcastle United.
 Portsmouth are still top of the Second Division with Derby County in second place.
 The play-off places are occupied by Oldham Athletic, Ipswich Town and Plymouth Argyle.

 5 February 1987 – Watford winger Nigel Callaghan moves to Derby County in a £140,000 deal.

 6 February 1987 – UEFA confirms that the ban on English clubs in European competition that arose from the Heysel disaster will continue for at least another season.

-7 February 1987 – Everton go top of the First Division with a 3–1 home win over Coventry.
-Leicester climb out of the bottom four with a 3–1 home win over Wimbledon.
+7 February 1987 – Everton go top of the First Division with a 3–1 home win over Coventry City.
+Leicester City climb out of the bottom four with a 3–1 home win over Wimbledon.

-14 February 1987 – In a thrilling game between one side challenging for the title and the other battling to avoid relegation, Liverpool beat Leicester City 4–3 at Anfield, Ian Rush scoring a hat-trick.
+14 February 1987 – In a thrilling game between one side challenging for the title and the other battling to avoid relegation, Liverpool beat Leicester City 4–3 at Anfield, with Ian Rush scoring a hat-trick.

 18 February 1987 – Gary Lineker scores all four goals as England beat Spain 4–2 in a friendly in Madrid.
 England under-21s beat Spain 2–1 in a friendly in Burgos, with goals from 19-year-old Arsenal midfielder David Rocastle and 21-year-old West Ham United striker Tony Cottee.

-19 February 1987 – Billy McNeill boosts Aston Villa's battle against relegation by paying Everton £300,000 for striker Warren Aspinall.
+19 February 1987 – Billy McNeill boosts Aston Villa's battle against relegation by paying Everton £300,000 for their striker Warren Aspinall.